Shepard/bardbot/README.md

   - This will install all code dependencies, build the code of the bot, and also connect the bot to Discord to register its commands.
 You can run each of these steps individually later on, if you wish - for example if you add a command of your own and want to register that.
   - For some of the dependencies of this project you might need additional tools for compiling native code.
 In particular, you might need to install [node-gyp](https://github.com/nodejs/node-gyp) if you're working on a Windows machine.
 - To start the bot, run `npm run start`.
-  - For a more permanent setup for starting and managing the bot I recommend using a Node process manager like [pm2](https://pm2.keymetrics.io/).
+  - For a more permanent setup for starting and managing the bot, I recommend using a Node process manager like [pm2](https://pm2.keymetrics.io/).
 - [Configure the bot on your server](https://github.com/Shepard/bardbot/wiki/User-Guide#configuring-the-bot-on-a-server) using the `/config` command.

 ### Setting up a config file